cleanseessien/start.ng/README.md

 folder

-This project is test from hang program.
+This project is a test from HNG program.
+Looking forward to becoming a coder